richmansfield/homebridge-tuneblade/README.md

 # homebridge-tuneblade

-There is new API behaviour in the latest version of TuneBlade - new version of this plugin will be released very soon

 ## Intro

 This homebridge plugin enables enabling, disabling and volume control of AirPlay speakers as part of a multi-room setup powered by [TuneBlade](http://www.tuneblade.com/).